 Data analysis

 COBP census results recorded as raw data stored by point or polygon that were compiled for each creek (Appendix B) and creek segment (Appendix C) from a master table (Appendix D).
 Results were summarized by presence/absence values in a map (Appendix E).
-Census results were plotted directly and in log(lambda).
+Census results were used to examine change in abundance of flowering COBP plants as a function of year (Figure 4), and change in log-transformed population (or subpopulation) growth rate (lambda) as a function of year (Figure 5).
 We also explored non-linear trends in abundance of COBP over the study period with generalized additive models (GAMs).
 This approach enabled us to estimate curvilinear trends and identify significant periods of change within trends for the population and subpopulations.
 We fit separate GAMs for the annual counts at each creek, creek segment, and the full population as smoothed functions of year.
 All models used a log link function and a negative-binomial error structure to account for over-dispersion in the count data.
 We selected the smoothing parameter (k) by refitting models with increasing values of k until the effective degrees of freedom (edf) remained stable (Wood et al. 2011), and assessed goodness of fit and serial auto-correlation by examining residual plots.
 To identify periods of change within each curvilinear trend, we estimated the first derivative of the trend line with 95% point-wise confidence intervals (CI) and interpreted periods when CI did not overlap zero as evidence that the slope was significantly different from zero (Curtis and Simpson 2014).
-We fit GAMs using restricted maximum likelihood functions with the mgcv package (version 1.8-28; Wood 2011) in the statistical software program R (version 3.6.1; R Development Core Team 2014).
+We fit GAMs using restricted maximum likelihood functions with the mgcv package (version 1.8-42; Wood 2011) in the statistical software program R (version 4.2.3; R Development Core Team 2023).
 While our analyses were conducted piece-wise, we suggest future efforts consider using hierarchical GAMs to explore non-linear variation at the nested spatial scales of creeks and segments in a single model of the full dataset.

 RESULTS